751.1 Preliminary Design

 Determining the most appropriate skew angle for the structure involves some judgement.
 On bridges over streams, pick the angle that will allow floodwater to pass through the bridge opening with the least amount of interference from intermediate bent columns.
 Another consideration on meandering streams is to avoid a skew which will cause the spill fill – side slope transition from blocking the stream.
 Often a trip to the field may be justified just for determining the angle (you can even ask the district to stake some different skews for you to observe in the field).

-Keep all bents on a bridge parallel whenever possible and avoid skews over 55 degrees.
+Keep all bents on a bridge parallel whenever possible and avoid skews over 55 degrees (30 degrees for adjacent prestressed concrete beams).
 Also keep in mind that the higher the skew, the higher the Preliminary Cost Estimate due to the beam caps and wings being longer.

 For bridge width requirements, see EPG 231.8 Bridge Width.

 722.214.171.124 Vertical and Horizontal Clearances